 I left with a mixture of feelings – grateful that I had felt heard and supported by them which isn’t out of the norm.
 I also felt a mixture of happiness and relief but also heartbreak and depression.
 I feel happy and relieved that it won’t be long before I am hopefully rid of this stupid device inside my head, that has caused me so much pain and still continues to.
 But on the other hand I feel heartbroken and devastated it has come to this.
 This was meant to be my answer, my last resort, but it has failed and now I’m not sure what to do or how to move forward.

 Have a lot going on at the minute health wise which is making my head spin a lot.
-But knowing that my stimulator will be removed in the near future, which may hopefully relieve the extra pain in the back of my head, is quite a relief and gives me one less thing to worry about.
+But knowing that my stimulator will be removed in the near future, which may hopefully relieve the extra pain in the back of my head, is quite a relief and gives me one less thing to think about.

 I haven’t been in a very good place at all for a while because of the failure of my stimulator and it has been getting to me quite a lot.

-I saw a neuro-gastroenterologist in London a couple of weeks ago, that my neuro recommended I see.
+I saw a GI in London a couple of weeks ago, that my neuro recommended I see.
 He said that he thinks that Ehlers Danlos Syndrome which I suffer from (genetically faulty connective tissue) is effecting my gut and we would need to do some urgent tests to figure out exactly the problems it was causing.
 However I kept going downhill and 3 days after seeing him last Monday I ended up having to go to A&E at the advice of my GP surgery.
 I was on the verge of collapse and needed urgent IV fluids to treat severe dehydration; as it turns out I also had dangerously low blood sugar.
 They gave me fluids and glucose and kept me in as they were concerned, however the doctors at my local hospital where I was said they would be unable to help me as I was too complicated for them.
-After discharging myself for a number of reasons which I won’t go into now (maybe on another post) the neuro-gastroenterologist professor in London admitted me up there, to try and get me a back on my feet slightly and to do the tests.
+After discharging myself for a number of reasons which I won’t go into now (maybe on another post) the GI in London admitted me up there, to try and get me a back on my feet slightly and to do the tests.
 (I did also see my neurologist last week as well as I had a previously scheduled appointment that I managed to still make before I got admitted at the hospital where the professor is, however I feel this needs it’s own post so that will come soon!)